dojo/docs/howto.rst

     </script>

 All you need to do is, to define the codeblocks for the JS/HTML and CSS parts you would like to use.
-You can leave things out, so having a simple JavaScript example could just include the .. cv:: javascript directive.
+You can leave things out, so having a simple JavaScript example could just include the .. js :: directive.
 Following code is the representation of the demo you saw above:

 .. code-block :: html